FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

    * - 200
      - If Ideplt is 0 in INFLOW.DAT and Irain is 0 in CONT.DAT,There is No Inflow to Be Plotted.
+     - Either Set Lgplot = 0, Assign Ideplt an Inflow Hydrograph in INFLOW.DAT, Or Set Irain = 1 in CONT.DAT and Assign the RAIN.DAT File

    * - 300
      - A Channel/Street Courant Number is Required in TOLER.DAT
+     - Set the correct Courant number.

    * - 300
      - If Istrflo in STREET.DAT is Set to 1,Then at Least One Inflow Node Must Have a Street in It
+     - Check the STREET.DAT file.

    * - 400
      - Variable Tol Has an Inappropriate Value
+     - Check the TOL value.
+It must be in a correct range.

    * - 400
      - Please Review If Tol = 0.05 Ft or 0.015 M With the Rainfall Abstraction
+     - Check the TOL variable and the Initial Abstraction variable.
+The initial abstraction may be too high.
+See INFIL.DAT.

    * - 500
      - MANNINGS_N.DAT File Has a Mismatched Grid Element Number...
        Check the End of this File
+     - The MANNINGS_N.DAT file might not be complete.

    * - 500
      - MANNINGS_N.DAT Files Does Not Exist.
        Create the File Before Proceeding
+     - Export MANINGS_N.DAT again.

    * - 500
      - The Spatially Variable Shallown Value is Outside the Range 0.010 to 0.99
+     - Check the SPATIALSHALLOWN.DAT file.

    * - 500
      - N-Value is Less Than 0 or Greater Than 1
+     - Check the CONT.DAT file.

    * - 600
      - Line 2 in RAIN.DAT File Has to Be Reviewed For Spatially Variable Real Rainfall Adjustments (Irainarf=1) With Rainarf Values
+     - Spatially variable data is missing.
+       Check RAIN.DAT.

    * - 600
      - Rtt must be Greater Than 0
+     - Check RAIN.DAT.

    * - 600
      - First Pair of the Rainfall Distribution Should Be 0.0.
+     - Correct the first data pair of the rainfall distribution curve.
+       Set the first data pair to 0.0 0.0.

    * - 600
      - Date and Time in Raincell.Dat Must Have this Format: 06-15-2003 14:00:00
+     - Check RAINCELL.DAT.

    * - 700
      - Variable Infmethod Line 1 in the INFIL.DAT is Either Missing or Not Correctly Assigned
+     - Check INFIL.DAT.

    * - 700
      - To Use the SCS Curve Number Method For Infiltration You Must Have Rainfall, Irain = 1 in CONT.DAT and RAIN.DAT File
+     - Check RAIN.DAT.

    * - 700:
      - Variable Poros is Greater Than 1

-   * - \
-     - Reposition the structure node onto a left bank node.

-   * - \
-     - Check the invert elevation of the structure, the grid element elevation or the head reference elevation.

-   * - \
-     - Either Set Lgplot = 0, Assign Ideplt an Inflow Hydrograph in INFLOW.DAT, Or Set Irain = 1 in CONT.DAT and Assign the RAIN.DAT File

-   * - \
-     - Set the correct Courant number.

-   * - \
-     - Check the STREET.DAT file.

-   * - \
-     - Check the TOL value.
-It must be in a correct range.

-   * - \
-     - Check the TOL variable and the Initial Abstraction variable.
-The initial abstraction may be too high.
-See INFIL.DAT.

-   * - \
-     - The MANNINGS_N.DAT file might not be complete.

-   * - \
-     - Export MANINGS_N.DAT again.

-   * - \
-     - Check the SPATIALSHALLOWN.DAT file.

-   * - \
-     - Check the CONT.DAT file.

-   * - \
-     - Spatially variable data is missing.
-       Check RAIN.DAT.

-   * - \
-     - Check RAIN.DAT.

-   * - \
-     - Correct the first data pair of the rainfall distribution curve.
-       Set the first data pair to 0.0 0.0.

-   * - \
-     - Check RAINCELL.DAT.

-   * - \
      - Check INFIL.DAT.

-   * - \
-     - Check RAIN.DAT.

-   * - \
-     - Check INFIL.DAT.

    * - 700
      - Variable Sati or Satf is Greater Than 1
+     - Check INFIL.DAT.

    * - 700
      - Variable Rtimpf Exceeds 1.0.
        Do Not Enter As a Percent Use a Fraction
+     - Check INFIL.DAT.

    * - 700
      - Abstraction Exceeds the Total Rainfall (Impossible) For at Least One Grid Element and May Result in Volume Conservation Error
+     - Check spatial abstraction variable in INFIL.DAT.

    * - 700
      - Initial Abstraction > Tol (Depression Storage).
        Consider (Not Required) Lowering the Tol Value or Adjusting the Ia Value
+     - The TOL variable and IA variable can be summed to account for the initial abstraction.

    * - 800
      - There are Two Inflow Conditions Imposed at the Same Cell
+     - A cell is listed twice in INFLOW.DAT.
+       Check the file and remove one of the hydrographs.

    * - 800
      - This Grid Cell Has an Inflow and a Full ARF
+     - Reposition the inflow node.

    * - 800
      - This Grid Cell Has an Inflow and a Partial ARF
+     - Consider repositioning the inflow node.

    * - 800
      - The Following Cell Has an Inflow and a Hs
+     - Reposition the inflow node or the hydraulic structure inlet node.

    * - 800
      - The Following Cell Has an Inflow Fp on a Channel Left Bank Element
+     - Consider changing the inflow to channel inflow.

    * - 800
      - The Following Cell Has an Inflow Fp on a Channel Right Bank Element
+     - Consider moving the inflow node to the left bank and changing it to a channel node.

    * - 800
      - There are an Inflow Conditions Imposed on a Levee Element
+     - Check the levee Inflow condition.
+       Make sure the inflow is on the correct side of the levee and make sure the cell elevation is set correctly.

    * - 800
      - This Grid Cell Has an Inflow on a Multiple Ch Element
+     - Reposition the inflow node.

    * - 800
      - This Grid Cell Has an Inflow on a Multiple Ch Element
+     - Reposition the inflow node.

    * - 800
      - There are Two Inflow Conditions Imposed at the Same Cell
+     - A cell is listed twice in INFLOW.DAT.
+       Check the file and remove one of the hydrographs.

    * - 800
      - The Following Cell Has an Inflow Ch on a Channel Right Bank Element
+     - Move the inflow node to the left bank.

    * - 800
      - There are an Inflow Conditions Imposed on a Levee Element
+     - Check the levee Inflow condition.
+       Make sure the inflow is on the correct side of the levee and make sure the cell elevation is set correctly.

    * - 800
      - There are Two Outflow Conditions Imposed at the Same Cell
+     - Remove the extra line in OUTFLOW.DAT.

    * - 800
      - The Following Cell Has a Channel Outflow on a Channel Right Bank Element
+     - Move the outflow node left bank.

    * - 800
      - There are an Outflow Conditions Imposed on a Levee Element
+     - Make sure the outflow node is on the correct side of the levee.

    * - 800
      - There are Two Outflow Conditions Imposed at the Same Cell

-   * - \
-     - Check INFIL.DAT.

-   * - \
-     - Check INFIL.DAT.

-   * - \
-     - Check spatial abstraction variable in INFIL.DAT.

-   * - \
-     - The TOL variable and IA variable can be summed to account for the initial abstraction.

-   * - \
-     - A cell is listed twice in INFLOW.DAT.
-       Check the file and remove one of the hydrographs.

-   * - \
-     - Reposition the inflow node.

-   * - \
-     - Consider repositioning the inflow node.

-   * - \
-     - Reposition the inflow node or the hydraulic structure inlet node.

-   * - \
-     - Consider changing the inflow to channel inflow.

-   * - \
-     - Consider moving the inflow node to the left bank and changing it to a channel node.

-   * - \
-     - Check the levee Inflow condition.
-       Make sure the inflow is on the correct side of the levee and make sure the cell elevation is set correctly.

-   * - \
-     - Reposition the inflow node.

-   * - \
-     - Reposition the inflow node.

-   * - \
-     - A cell is listed twice in INFLOW.DAT.
-       Check the file and remove one of the hydrographs.

-   * - \
-     - Move the inflow node to the left bank.

-   * - \
-     - Check the levee Inflow condition.
-       Make sure the inflow is on the correct side of the levee and make sure the cell elevation is set correctly.

-   * - \
-     - Remove the extra line in OUTFLOW.DAT.

-   * - \
      - Move the outflow node left bank.

-   * - \
-     - Make sure the outflow node is on the correct side of the levee.

-   * - \
-     - Move the outflow node left bank.

    * - 800
      - The Following Cell Has an Outflow (Fp) on a Channel Left Bank or Right Bank Element:
+     - It's OK for n FP outflow node to be on a left bank but not a right bank.

    * - 800
      - There is an Outflow Conditions Imposed on a Levee Element
+     - Make sure the outflow node is on the correct side of the levee.

    * - 800
      - There are Two Stage Time Relationships Imposed at the Same Cell
+     - Remove one of the duplicate stage time conditions from OUTFLOW.DAT.

    * - 800
      - The Following Cell Has Stage Time Relationship on a Channel Right Bank Element:
+     - Remove the outflow from the right bank.

    * - 800
      - There are a Stage Time Outflow Condition Imposed on a Levee Element
+     - Make sure the outflow node is on the correct side of the levee.

    * - 800
      - There are a Stage Time Relationship Imposed on an Outflow Cell
+     - \

    * - 800
      - There are a Floodplain Outflow and a Stage Time Relationship at the Same Cell
+     - \

    * - 800
      - There are Two Outflow Conditions Imposed at the Same Cell
+     - Delete one of the outflow nodes in OUTFLOW.DAT.

    * - 800
      - This Grid Cell Has an Outflow and a Full ARF
+     - Delete the outflow node or the ARF.

    * - 800
      - This Grid Cell Has an Outflow and a Partial ARF
+     - Delete the ARF.

    * - 800
      - The Following Cell Has an Outflow and a WRF
+     - Delete the WRF.

    * - 800
      - This Grid Cell Has a Stage Time Relationship and a Full ARF
+     - Delete the outflow node or the ARF.

    * - 800
      - This Grid Cell Has a Stage Time Relationship and a Partial ARF
+     - Delete the ARF.

    * - 800
      - The Following Cell Has an Outflow and a WRF:
+     - Delete the WRF.

    * - 800
      - This Grid Cell Has an Outflow and a Full ARF
+     - Delete the outflow node or the ARF.

    * - 800
      - This Grid Cell Has an Outflow and a Partial ARF
+     - Delete the ARF.

    * - 800
      - The Following Cell Has an Outflow and a WRF
+     - Delete the WRF.

    * - 800
      - An Inflow Hydrograph Has Been Assigned to a Channel Element (C-Line in INFLOW.DAT) and There is No Channel Component (Ichannel = 0 in CONT.DAT)
+     - Turn the channel switch on or reset the inflow node to floodplain.

    * - 800
      - First Pair of the Floodplain Hydrograph Should Be 0.0. to Interpolate the First Timestep
+     - Set the first data pair to 0.0 0.0 in the INFLOW.DAT.

    * - 800
      - No Inflow Discharge Specified For the Inflow Element

-   * - \
-     - It's OK for n FP outflow node to be on a left bank but not a right bank.

-   * - \
-     - Make sure the outflow node is on the correct side of the levee.

-   * - \
-     - Remove one of the duplicate stage time conditions from OUTFLOW.DAT.

-   * - \
-     - Remove the outflow from the right bank.

-   * - \
-     - Make sure the outflow node is on the correct side of the levee.

-   * - \
-     - Delete one of the outflow nodes in OUTFLOW.DAT.

-   * - \
-     - Delete the outflow node or the ARF.

-   * - \
-     - Delete the ARF.

-   * - \
-     - Delete the WRF.

-   * - \
-     - Delete the outflow node or the ARF.

-   * - \
-     - Delete the ARF.

-   * - \
-     - Delete the WRF.

-   * - \
-     - Delete the outflow node or the ARF.

-   * - \
-     - Delete the ARF.

-   * - \
-     - Delete the WRF.

-   * - \
-     - Turn the channel switch on or reset the inflow node to floodplain.

-   * - \
-     - Set the first data pair to 0.0 0.0 in the INFLOW.DAT.

-   * - \
      - Check INFLOW.DAT.

    * - 800
      - INFLOW.DAT Variable Ideplt must be an Inflow Node and an Inflow Node  - Khin - Variable in INFLOW.DAT must be

        specified, CONT.DAT Variable  Inplot must be Set to 1
+     - \

 **Table 7.6 ADVANCED ERROR CODES**